ARMmbed/mbed-os-example-mesh-minimal/README.md

-# Example mesh application for mbed OS
+# Example mesh application for Mbed OS

-This application is the simplest one to utilize our mesh networking stack.
+This application is the simplest one to utilize the [mesh networking API](https://os.mbed.com/docs/latest/reference/mesh.html) that that [Mbed OS](https://github.com/ARMmbed/mbed-os) provides.

 By default the application demonstrates a simple light control application, where devices can control the LED status of all devices in the network.
 The application can be built for the unsecure 6LoWPAN-ND or Thread network.

+See [6LoWPAN overview](https://os.mbed.com/docs/latest/tutorials/mesh.html) for the definition of star and mesh networks.
+These same principles apply also to Thread protocol.

 ## Setup